Daniela Perez

 Photo credits: Andrew Sikorski

-PUBLIC LECTURES, AUDIOVISUAL MATERIAL AND INTERVIEWS
+Get in touch for LECTURES, AUDIOVISUAL MATERIAL AND INTERVIEWS

-I have been involved in several science outreach events including a Netflix nature documentary.
 I am always open for invitations.
 Please drop me an email if you need any audiovisual material or if you are looking for someone to give a talk about animal behaviour and other fun animal related subjects!

 artwork